Messages from the President & CEO

 - Hosting monthly regional DE&I committee meetings among all interested staff, where open discussions broaden understandings around vital topics.

-- Supporting the formation of groups for Hillside men and women of color, where unique perspectives can be shared.
+- Supporting the groups for Hillside men and women of color, where unique perspectives can be shared.

 - Sponsoring presentations to leaders on racism, white privilege and other recognized issues, and encouraging those learnings to be shared among staff.

-- Engaging with external partners such as the United Way and the Ibero-American Action League to explore new insights that can strengthen the communities in which we live and serve.
+- Engaging with external partners such as the United Way and the Urban League of Rochester to explore new insights that can strengthen the communities in which we live and serve.

 In 2022 and beyond, you’ll hear more from Hillside about our ongoing work in DE&I, and our commitment to helping individuals and whole communities fulfill their potential.

 As always, you’re an important partner in our work.
 Please consider joining our team and making a difference!